edvisor-io/web-client-e2e/README.md

 3. Then reset the database by running `./bin/edvisor full-reset`

 ## Useful Docs (🆓 stuff to put out and prevent pesky 🔥🔥🔥)

+🤖 : *"I've found these pages very very helpful.
+Maybe you should check them out. ✨"*

 > Protractor styleguide: https://github.com/CarmenPopoviciu/protractor-styleguide